Macbucheron1/0xECE-WebSite/README.md

 ## To contribute
 When making changes use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) When you are done with your changes you can use :

       ```bash
       npm run release
       ```

-This command will automaticli do the versioning in the change log file and will commit your changes.
+This command will automatically do the versioning in the change log file and will commit your changes.

 ## Groupe Member :
  - Nathan DEPRAT [@Macbucheron1](https://github.com/Macbucheron1)